I. Reliability Fundamentals (29 questions)

 4. Hazard analysis

-- Describe how hazard analysis informs the development process, and how information obtained as a result of the hazard analysis is used by the reliability engineer.
+- Explain how hazard analysis informs the development process and how the information obtained from it is used by reliability engineers.
 (Understand)

 5. Risk matrix